-Context: Look at when the text was created; what is the cultural or historical location of the text; the author's background; what discipline it fits into; who was it published by.
+Context: Look at when the text was created.
+What is the cultural or historical location of the text?
+What is the author's background?
+What discipline does it fit into?
+Who was the text published by?

 Premise: Look at what is the basis of the argument.

-When it comes to analysing a historical source, markers normally ask for you to examine the usefulness and reliability of the source.
-The ways to do this is by addressing the source's origin, context, motive, audience, usefulness and perspective.
+When analysing a historical source, markers normally ask for you to examine the usefulness and reliability of the source.
+The way to do this is by addressing the source's origin, context, motive, audience, usefulness and perspective.

-The usefulness can be determined by how useful the source is to the question you're addressing or the subject that you're looking at.
-For example, if you're studying about the Roman Empire, a book about bedsheets is going to be completely unuseful.
+The usefulness can be determined by the source's usefulness in answering the question you're addressing or the subject you're looking at.
+For example, if you're studying the Roman Empire, a book about bedsheets will be completely unuseful.
 However, if you're looking at a book about the Roman Empire, you can class that as useful.

 The next step would be to explain why the source is useful.
-This could be for a number of reasons.
-Some can include;
+This could be for several reasons.
+Here are a few common ones:

 - It allows the audience to be informed about a historical event.